 In this middle-school football play, the quarterback and center do something unusual for someone in those roles.
 They don’t violate the official rulebook, but their behavior is outside the norms of the game everyone knows.
 What’s going on?
 The defense looks around to the others for their cue as to what to do.
 They see the offensive line motionless in their stances, and they see their own teammates too looking uncertain rather than trying to make a tackle.
 So nobody defines the play as having started.
 But it has.
 Only when the quarterback, having walked past eight definitionless players, starts running do they arrive at an accurate definition, and by then, it’s too late.
 Touchdown.

-See also our post about virtuoso violinist Joshua Bell in the subway.Lisa Wade is a professor of sociology at Occidental College.
+See also our post about virtuoso violinist Joshua Bell in the subway.Lisa Wade is a professor at Occidental College.
 She is the author of American Hookup, a book about college sexual culture, and a textbook about gender; and a forthcoming introductory text: Terrible Magnificent Sociology.
-You can follow her on Twitter and Facebook.
+You can follow her on Twitter, Facebook, and Instagram.